Shubham-405/LeadSphere-CRM-For-Project-Leads/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/shubham-bobade-494104228)

-> ✨ Built as an MCA Final Year Project and also developed as a live client project during internship, demonstrating real-world CRM development with Flask & MySQL.
+> ✨ Built as an MCA Final Year Project and demonstrating real-world CRM development with Flask & MySQL.